 Engagement Session Guide

-What it’s for — and how to approach it
+What it's for, and how to approach it

 Most couples tell me some version of: